Financial support for businesses

 Support for the self-employed

-The Self-Employment Income Support Scheme will continue until September 2021 with a fourth and fifth grant available.
-The fourth and fifth grants will take into account 2019 to 2020 tax returns and will also be open to those who became self-employed in the 2019 to 2020 tax year.
+The Self-Employment Income Support Scheme will continue until September 2021 with a fifth grant available.
+The fifth grant will take into account 2019 to 2020 tax returns and will also be open to those who became self-employed in the 2019 to 2020 tax year.
 This means some people may be able to claim, even if they were not eligible for previous grants.

 If your business does not qualify for financial support and is affected by COVID-19, we do have the discretion to give hardship relief.
 Please complete our application form.